Triconex

-Triconex is both the name of a Schneider Electric brand that supplies products, systems, and services for safety, critical control, and turbomachinery applications and the name of its hardware devices that utilize its TriStation application software.
+Triconex is a Schneider Electric brand that supplies products, systems, and services for safety, critical control, and turbo-machinery applications.
+Triconex also use its name for its hardware devices that use its TriStation application software.
 Triconex products are based on patented Triple modular redundancy (TMR) industrial safety-shutdown technology.
 Today, Triconex TMR products operate globally in more than 11,500 installations.

 Company history

 The history of Triconex was published in the book The History of a Safer World by Gary L. Wilkinson.
 The company was founded in September 1983 by Jon Wimer in Santa Ana, California and began operations in March 1984.
+The company was founded as a venture-capital funded private company.
 The business plan was written by Wimer and Peter Pitsker, an automation industry veteran and Stanford graduate.
 They presented the plan for a TMR (triple modular redundant) system named "Tricon" that would improve the safety and reliability of industrial applications.
 Among the customers they targeted were the petro-chemical giants, such as Exxon, Shell, Chevron, and BP.

 Pitsker and Wimer presented the business plan to Los Angeles-based investor Chuck Cole, who was also a professor at USC.
 Cole was interested, so he contacted his personal attorney, future two-time Los Angeles Mayor Richard Riordan.
 Riordan agreed to invest $50,000 and Cole's venture capital team matched it, providing the seed money for Triconex.
 Wimer hired computer architect Ken Brody out of another computer manufacturer as Vice President of Research and Development and the number 2 employee.
 Ken Brody hired Wing N. Toy from Bell Labs.
 After two years, however, the company nearly failed due to the expense and complications of testing a new safety system.
-In February 1986, founder Wimer left the company and the board asked a seasoned executive, William K. Barkovitz to become CEO; Barkovitz ended up leading the company for 9 years.
+In February 1986, founder Wimer left the company and the board asked a seasoned executive, William K. Barkovitz, to become CEO; Barkovitz ended up leading the company for 9 years.
 At the end of his term, Triconex became the leading safety system in a market it largely created, made acquisitions, and completed an initial public offering.
 In January 1994, Triconex was acquired by British-based SIEBE for 90 million dollars.

 The hardware architect of the company was Gary Hufton, and the software development manager was Glen Alleman.
 Along with Wing N. Toy (the lead engineer of the fault-tolerant ESS telephone switch), they led a small successful engineering team that built the first Tricon system, sold in June 1986.
 Soon after, Exxon became a customer and Honeywell agreed to distribute the Tricon.
 Among the software engineers who worked for Triconex were Phil Huber and Dennis Morin, who later left the company to found Wonderware.